baharev/sdopt-tearing/README.md

 Documentation of the demo application `demo.py` is available at [sdopt-tearing.readthedocs.io](https://sdopt-tearing.readthedocs.io).

-While reading the code, please keep in mind that the code is pretty much a work in progress.
+While reading the code, **please keep in mind that the code is a work in progress.**

 Reproducing the results of the minimum feedback arc set paper